 Structures Preservation (P2) projects preserve the state’s bridge network through cost-effective actions.
 There are numerous types of bridge preservation actions including: deck rehabilitation, seismic retrofit, painting steel bridges, scour repair, and others.

-Other Facilities (P3) projects preserve the function of guardrail and signing, major drainage, major electrical, unstable slopes and other assets.
+Other Facilities (P3) projects preserve the function of guardrail and signing, major drainage, major electrical, unstable slopes, and other assets.

 For required design elements in these programs see Exhibit 1105-1.

+Existing roadside safety devices (see Section 1600.01) may remain in place unless a project scope specifically identifies it for replacement.
+Specific guidance for repair of certain existing devices is also provided (see Section 1120.03).
+When a roadside safety device replacement is required, and a policy specific to the device is not found in this chapter (or in scoping instructions for P2 and P3 projects), apply the most recent standard described in Division 16 when selecting a replacement.

 For more information on these programs see the Planning & Programming – Scoping website:

 http://wwwi.wsdot.wa.gov/Planning/CPDMO/PlanProgScoping.htm